zumoshi/BrowserSelect/README.md

 - [ ] add file associations (e.g. .url files, or .html files)

 # Changelog

+v1.3.6 [11/06/17]
+- BrowserSelect's window now shows up in the monitor with the mouse cursor instead of the default one (#22)

 v1.3.5 [16/12/16]
 - fixed crash on startup caused by incompatible/incomplete registry keys (issues #17,#20,#21)